I don’t appreciate Madam Pele’s e komo mai—welcome home—present to me.

 The ocean is rough with the surge of waves and hot lava being dumped into the cool water but there’s no sign of any water craft.
 If it wasn’t secured properly, it could have easily drifted by now or caught fire and sunk.

 “I’ll get the coast guard to do a search for any water craft on the loose,” Kalani says.

 I nod in agreement.

 The most likely way he’d gotten out here was by the gravel track from Kalapana.
 Too many people have trekked over it by now, and there would have been hundreds of footprints from the previous days viewing of the lava flow.
 But not many vehicles if we were lucky.

 Kalani’s obviously having the same thought processes as me because he says, “It’s a shame about the tire tracks here, but we can at least take casts and eliminate the vehicles here now and anyone who came down last night like the park rangers.”

 “Sounds good.”
 I run my hand over my long hair whipping around in the wind, feeling the pressure already building.
 So many things to think about but this could turn out to be a simple death by misadventure.
 My gut tells me it’s not, though.

 I try to recall if I saw any vehicles as we came in.
 Then radio patrol at the parking lot end and ask them to run a check on any vehicles in the vicinity.
 Maybe we’ll find his car sitting down there.

 Alex, the tall, trim Hawaiian ranger, still crisp in his park uniform is talking to someone on the shortwave, no cell service out here.
-When he finishes, he says, “The geologists confirm they were up here from about 10:10 p.m. last night until 11:32 p.m.”
+When he finishes, he says, “The geologists confirm they were down here from about 10:10 p.m. last night until 11:32 p.m.”